UMCUGenetics/pymc4c/README.md

 ### Split reads by restriction sites
 Sometimes circles appear to attach to eachother, creating a longer read with multiple circles.
 Therefore, reads should be cut by the restriction sites they were most likely cut at originally.
-> The data used for input here depends on whether or not reads were previously split by mapped primers.
+> Note: The data used for input here depends on whether or not reads were previously split by mapped primers.

 ```
 SOURCE=block # Data not split by primers